tsid73/personal-finance-tracker/README.md

 3. The frontend calls the backend using relative `/api` requests through the Vite proxy in development.
 4. The backend validates write payloads with Zod and queries MySQL using `mysql2/promise`.
 5. Dashboard and reports use aggregated month-aware SQL queries.
-6. Transactions are paginated to keep the page responsive as data grows.
+6. Transactions are paginated and filterable to keep the page responsive as data grows.
+7. Recurring schedules can auto-create due transactions through the API.
-7. TanStack Query manages cache invalidation after create, edit, delete, and undo operations.
+8. TanStack Query manages cache invalidation after create, edit, delete, archive, bulk actions, and undo operations.

 ## Current Features